kbroulik/lottie-qml/README.md

 # Lottie QML

-This provides a QML `Item` to render Adobe® Afer Effects™ animations exported as JSON with Bodymovin using the Lottie Web library.
+This provides a QML `Item` to render Adobe® After Effects™ animations exported as JSON with Bodymovin using the Lottie Web library.

 See http://airbnb.io/lottie/